-A renewal right gives you first dibs on your space, and prevents the landlord from leasing it out from under you.
+A renewal right gives you first dibs on your space and prevents the landlord from leasing it out from under you.

-A renewal right will designate a renewal period, typically 6 to 12 months prior to your expiration date, in which you must provide notice whether you plan to renew at the end of your lease.
+A renewal right will designate a renewal period, typically 6 to 12 months prior to your expiration date, in which you must provide notice of whether you plan to renew at the end of your lease.

-Typically, the renewal option will include a specific term (often between three and seven years) and will designate that the rental rate be set at the current market rent at the time of the renewal.
+Typically, the renewal option will include a specific term (often between three and seven years) and will designate that the rental rate is set at the current market rent at the time of the renewal.

 A good tenant rep broker will negotiate this renewal language so the renewal rate is to be based on all recent market comparables (not just renewals) in the specific submarket the building is located in.
 This is very important in order to lock in the most favorable rates.